 - Cross-border cooperation Prize: “On the run from the past”, by Centro di Giornalismo Permanente (IT), StreetPress (FR), El Salto (ES), which is a cross border investigation collecting stories of citizens who disappeared during the time of southern American dictatorships and found refuge in Europe.
 More: article on El Salto, in Spanish; article on Street Press, in French; article on La Repubblica, in Italian.

 - Data Prize: “Visual journalism without constraints”, by Frameright (FI) and EFE (ES), is enabling content creators to know what they publish and how the content is being shown to the public.
 Learn more here: What we learned during Stars4Media 2020.

 - Diversity Prize: “Black City Stories”, developed by 3 journalists (AT, PT, UK), is a solution-oriented media platform dedicated to Black People living in Europe, investigating in-depth Black Lived Experiences.
 More here: https://blackcitystories.org/

 - Reacting to the Coronavirus Prize: “The summer of 2020”, led by 5 freelancers (BE, NL, DE) and Are We Europe, is a cross-border collaboration of journalists reporting on the consequences of the Covid-19 pandemic in the European Union during the summer of 2020.
-Discover it here: First trip (in Dutch).
+Discover it here.